Your Confidence and Business Will Grow When You Stop Comparing Yourself to Others in Photography

 Chances are, you don’t photograph with your siblings though.
 So, what lessons can you learn from my story to help you stop comparing yourself to others?

 You are probably comparing their best work to your worst work.
-You know all of your work, even the photographs you would never let anyone else see.
 It isn’t fair to compare your worst photo to what is likely their best work.
-Just like it isn’t healthy to compare lives based on social media posts, comparing a portfolio image to the ones you reject isn’t healthy.

 And if you decide your work is better than his or hers?
 Well, then you’ve probably shut the door on a collaborative option that might be just what you need to grow.
 Oh, and it doesn’t feel so great, morally and ethically, to think you are better than someone else.